-Comprehensive income includes net income adjusted for foreign currency translation and unrealized gains and losses on available-for-sale securities.
-For the three months ended December 31, 2008 and 2007comprehensive (loss) and income was (\$3,464,000) and \$2,223,000, respectively.
+Comprehensive income includes net income adjusted for foreign currency translation and unrealized gains and losses on available-for-sale securities, and is reflected as a separate component of stockholders' equity.
+For the three months ended December 31, 2009 and 2008, respectively, comprehensive income and (loss) was \$2,825,000 and (\$3,464,000).